 If you have content that doesn’t fit into any of your strategic topic clusters, you need to have a plan for what to do with it.

 Is it still relevant to your business?
 If yes, it may provide the foundation for another cluster that you can fill out with additional posts.
 You may have only written a few pieces on that topic, but now you can add that to your content strategy.
-If it is no longer relevant, eliminate out-of-date or irrelevant content.
+If it is no longer relevant or out-of-date, remove it.

 All content is strategic

-I use this phrase a lot when speaking with small business owners.
 Content you spend time writing should add value to your web presence and help attract your ideal clients.
-Writing unrelated content on your website for the sole purpose of building links is a waste of time.
 Using topic clusters is a great way to organize your content and make it relevant.
 Without this type of organization, you may stray away from the topics that are important to your business.

 But take it one step at a time.
 You can’t reorganize all of your content quickly.
 Start with your most important topic and organize that.
 Then keep working on others until your website becomes a resource of quality, expert information.